 Entry requirements for apprenticeships differ depending on the qualification, please check individual programme pages.

-Applicants should work a minimum of 30 hours per week in a relevant job role to apply for the apprenticeship.
+In order to apply for an apprenticeship, applicants must first be working in a relevant role and have the support of their employer who will release them for training and pay the apprenticeship fees.
+They should have a contract for a minimum of 30 hours per week.
 If the working hours are less than 30 then applicants may still be accepted but this will require an additional individual assessment by the course team and the duration of the apprenticeship will need to be amended to reflect this.
-The time spent on off-the-job training should be at least 20% and should be included as part of working hours.
+The time allocated for off-the-job learning should be at least 20% and should be included as part of working hours.
 The employer must allow time to complete the apprenticeship within the working hours.

 You can search an apply for vacancies on Find an Apprenticeship.
 Once registered, email and text alerts can be set up about new apprenticeship vacancies which may be of interest.
 Alternatively, if you are already employed and an apprenticeship would be beneficial to your role you could discuss this with your employer, and see if they are able to pay for costs through their apprenticeship levy.

 If you meet the criteria and have the full support of your employer you can use our Online Applications service.
 For further guidance on applying please contact the Apprenticeships Team at firstname.lastname@example.org.

 All apprentices enrolled with the university receive the same benefits as the rest of our students, including access to online learning and library facilities.